openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 ``--image-extra-size``
-   Extra space to add when automatically calculating image size, in gigabytes.
+   Extra space to add when automatically calculating image size, in megabytes.
 This overrides the default 60% scale up as described above for ``--image-size``.
 Can also set ``DIB_IMAGE_EXTRA_SIZE``.

 The special node named ``mkfs_root`` is affected by the following;